nneubauer/homebridge-denon/README.md

 # A Plugin for hombridge to control a Denon AVR

-This has been forked from https://github.com/xkonni/homebridge-denon which unfortunatly uses a modified version of the node-denon-client and has little to no documentation.
+This has been forked from https://github.com/nneubauer/homebridge-denon which has been forked from https://github.com/xkonni/homebridge-denon which unfortunatly uses a modified version of the node-denon-client and has little to no documentation.

 ## Install